Own-Data-Privateer/hoardy-web/tool/README.md

 ### hoardy-web export mirror

-Parse given `WRR` files, filter out those that have no responses, transform and then dump their response bodies into separate files under `DESTINATION` with the new path derived from each reqres' metadata.
+Parse given `WRR` files, filter out those that have no responses, transform and then dump their response bodies into separate files under `OUTPUT_DESTINATION` with the new path derived from each reqres' metadata.
 Essentially, this is a combination of `hoardy-web organize --copy` followed by in-place `hoardy-web get` which has the advanced URL remapping capabilities of `(*|/|&)(jumps|actions|reqs)` options available in its `scrub` function.

 In short, this sub-command generates static offline website mirrors, producing results similar to those of `wget -mpk`.